-How to use the momentum of a legacy category to your advantage.
+How to use the momentum of a legacy category to your advantage

 Dear Friend, Subscriber, And Category Pirate,

-This week’s Category Design Tip acknowledges that creating demand out of thin air sounds hard and risky.
+Creating demand out of thin air sounds hard and risky.

 Which is why a “DAM the Demand” strategy is so powerful.